Insider Trading Policy

 No Restricted Person may trade in ADP securities during a quarterly blackout period, regardless of whether they are then actually aware of material non-public information.

-A quarterly blackout period is in effect with respect to each quarterly earnings announcement, starting on the 15th day of the third month of the applicable ADP fiscal quarter and ending when two full trading days have passed following the public announcement of ADP’s quarterly financial results.
+A quarterly blackout period is in effect with respect to each quarterly earnings announcement, starting on the 15th day of the third month of the applicable ADP fiscal quarter and ending when one full trading day has passed following the public announcement of ADP’s quarterly financial results.
 ADP has selected this period because it is the time when there is likely to be material non-public information about ADP that may be available to Restricted Persons.

 Notwithstanding the above, a quarterly blackout period does not prohibit trading in ADP securities pursuant to a valid pre-existing 10b5-1 plan approved by ADP as described below.